MicrosoftDocs/ai-builder/ai-builder-docs/flow-business-card-reader.md

 1. Select **File**, and set **My Image** as the input title.
 1. Select **+ New step**, search for the term *Predict*, and then select **Predict - Common Data Service (Current Environment)** in the list of actions.

-5. Select the **BusinessCard model**” and specify the following as Request Payload:
+5. Select the **BusinessCard model** and specify the following as Request Payload:

     ```json
     {